Common 2nd line support tasks for data.gov.uk and CKAN

 - Follow the instructions to assign users to publishers inputting the user’s email address instead of their username.

-- An invite email is generated and sent to the publisher.
+- An invite email is generated and sent to the user.

 Updating a user’s email address